 As our authors are spread all over the globe, we are trying to give as many of them as possible an opportunity to celebrate the launch in person.
 We can’t afford to jaunt off to the US and Australia, or even Germany or France, but we can manage Manchester!

-Blackwells, Manchester.
-N ear Arthur Lewis Building, The University of Manchester Bridgeford Street, M13 9PL (address confirmed!)
+Northern fans of poetry and short fiction are invited to join us at Blackwells, Manchester.
+Near Arthur Lewis Building, The University of Manchester Bridgeford Street, M13 9PL (address confirmed!)